Actively Recruiting

 You may qualify if you...

-- Planned to receive enteral nutrition
+- Patients planned to receive enteral nutrition

-- Age between 18 and 85 years
+- Age 18 and 85 years

-- Signed informed consent form
+- Consent to sign an informed consent form

 You will not qualify if you...

-- Contraindications to enteral nutrition such as severe intestinal ischemia, active upper gastrointestinal bleeding, high-output intestinal fistula without distal feeding route, abdominal compartment syndrome, severe diarrhea, intestinal obstruction
+- Contraindications to enteral nutrition such as severe intestinal ischemia, active upper gastrointestinal bleeding, high-output intestinal fistula without a distal feeding route, abdominal compartment syndrome, severe diarrhea, intestinal obstruction

-- Life-threatening hypoxemia, hypercapnia, or acidosis
+- Life-threatening hypoxemia, hypercapnia, and acidosis

-- Conditions preventing nasogastric or nasojejunal tube placement
+- Conditions preventing nasogastric or nasojejunal tube placement such as esophageal rupture or severe esophageal varices

 - Enteral nutrition via gastrostomy or jejunostomy

-- Refusal of further resuscitative treatment
+- Patients refusing further resuscitative treatment

 - Pregnant or breastfeeding women